-Barr doesn’t accept key inspector general finding about FBI’s Russia investigation
+Barr disputes key inspector general finding about FBI’s Russia investigation

 It’s not yet clear how Barr plans to make his objection to Horowitz’s conclusion known.
 The inspector general report, currently in draft form, is being finalized after input from various witnesses and offices that were scrutinized by the inspector general.
 Barr or a senior Justice Department official could submit a formal letter as part of that process, which would then be included in the final report.
 It is standard practice for every inspector general report to include a written response from the department.
 Barr could forgo a written rebuttal on that specific point and just publicly state his concerns.

-Representatives for the Justice Department, the inspector general and the FBI declined to comment.
+Representatives for the inspector general and the FBI declined to comment.

+Justice Department spokeswoman Kerri Kupec said the inspector general investigation “is a credit to the Department of Justice.
+His excellent work has uncovered significant information that the American people will soon be able to read for themselves.
+Rather than speculating, people should read the report for themselves next week, watch the Inspector General’s testimony before the Senate Judiciary Committee, and draw their own conclusions about these important matters.”

 The Russia investigation was opened after the FBI was told of statements made by a then-Trump campaign aide, George Papadopoulos, that the Russians possessed hacked Hillary Clinton emails.
 Papodopoulos’s alleged comments were key because they were made well before any public allegation that Russian intelligence operatives had hacked the Democratic National Committee.